atxtechbro/tech-skills-gym/AmazonQ.md

-# Exploring Learning Experiences with Amazon Q
+# Prompt Engineering for Learning Experiences

-This document captures my ongoing exploration of creating effective learning experiences with Amazon Q.
+This document contains my internal notes and observations on creating effective learning prompts for Amazon Q.

-## The Core Prompt Pattern
+## The Primary Learning Prompt

-I'm developing a primary prompt pattern that can be adapted for learning any technical skill.
-The goal is to create a structured, interactive learning experience that feels like working with a patient, knowledgeable mentor.

 ```
 I want to learn [technology/skill] from beginner to proficient level.
 Please create a series of progressive exercises that will: